Mt Kaweah (4209m) is far from any trailhead and therefore requires a long

 is almost at the end of Mineral Springs Rd.
 Only speed climbers can do it in

-From Fresco drive on highway 198 west through the town of Three Rivers.
-At the small village of Hammond, turn right into Mineral King Road.
+From highway 99 south of Fresno take highway 198 east through Visalia to Three Rivers (50kms).
+Shortly after Three Rivers, at the small village of Hammond (unmarked as of 2017), turn right into Mineral King Rd (closed in winter).
 This road is only 40 kms, but it takes longer than one hour.
 Make sure you don't miss any of the "Mineral King" signs at the various junctions because you may end up on other roads.
-There is a pay station to pay the entrance fee to the national park.
+After about 30 minutes you enter Sequoia National Park (the ranger station comes five minutes later).
+After about one hour you reach the first campground, followed almost immediately by Silver City.
+You reach the second campground, Cold Springs, in about 1h20'.
+The trailhead to Sawtooth Pass is a further 500 meters away, on the left hand-side, next to an abandoned ranger home.
+On the other side of the street is the river and often the 1905 cabin on that side of the street has running water.
 The road is in good conditions all paved to the end, just very winding.
-When you get to the Mineral King Ranger Station, you are not far from the Sawtooth Pass trailhead, about 500 meters.
-It is a large parking lot and the trailhead is well marked (the road continues, so pay attention to the parking lot).
+The Sawtooth Pass trailhead is a large parking lot and the trailhead is well marked (the road continues, so pay attention to the parking lot).

 From Spring Lake there are many ways to reach Mt Kaweah and i'll describe